openmarmot/review/README.md

 It is designed to be fast and simple to use so that it can easily be added to a development workflow in a similar way to conventional tools like pylint.

+Defaults
 API : openrouter.ai
-MODEL : XAI Grok3 Mini
+MODEL : XAI Grok4

 Openrouter has the advantage of providing a standardized API for a wide variety of models, and it also makes key management very easy.

-Grok3 mini is a cost efficent reasoning model with a large context that performs well for this use case.
+You may want to switch to a mini model depending on your use case.

 ### Setup
 PreReqs: Python3.
 No additional packages are needed.